timescale/docs/use-timescale/migrate-data/migrate-influxdb.md

 argument.

 <Highlight type="note">
-This example uses the `postgres` user and database to connect to the TimescaleDB database.
+This example uses the `postgres` user and database to connect to the Timescale database.
 For other connection options and configuration, see the [Outflux Github repo](https://github.com/timescale/outflux#connection).
 </Highlight>